 AHRQ Healthcare Horizon Scanning System

 Horizon scanning involves two processes.
 The first is the identification and monitoring of new and evolving health care interventions that are purported to or may hold potential to diagnose, treat, or otherwise manage a particular condition or to improve care delivery for a variety of conditions.
 The second is the analysis of the relevant health care context in which these new and evolving interventions exist in order to understand their potential impact on clinical care, the health care system, patient outcomes, and costs.
-It is NOT the goal of the AHRQ Healthcare Horizon Scanning System to make predictions on the future utilization and costs of any health care technology.
-Rather, the reports will help inform and guide the planning and prioritization of research resources.
+It was NOT the goal of the AHRQ Healthcare Horizon Scanning System to make predictions on the future utilization and costs of any health care technology.
+Rather, the reports helped inform and guide the planning and prioritization of research resources.

 - A detailed Protocol and Operations Manual for the AHRQ Healthcare Horizon Scanning System activities

 - Status Update Reports, which were revised every two months, provide a listing and brief description of topics identified through the scanning process and being tracked.
 The reports also listed topics that were identified but not tracked or that were archived during the prior two months

 - Individual Topic Profiles were written on interventions approaching diffusion into practice.
 These detailed reports identified and examined factors that were likely to influence the potential for diffusion and future use of the health care technology or innovation.
 Extended Topic Profiles were produced on an ad hoc basis in coordination with other research development activities in the Effective Health Care program as well as questions received from the program’s stakeholders.
 Potential High Impact Reports presented information on the interventions which were expected to have the highest impact based on feedback on Topic Profiles from a variety of stakeholders.
 The Potential High Impact reports were revised and updated every six months.